Vikas (actor)

-Vikas (born 9 February) is an Indian actor, director, and writer who works predominantly in Karnataka Film Industry.
+Vikas (born 9 February) is an Indian actor, director, writer and editor, who works in Kannada cinema and television.

 Career

-Vikas started as an assistant director in television serials, fell in love with the editing machine the first time he saw it, and became an editor.
-Directors working with him offered character roles in serials.
-Television Serials like Kadambari and Guptagamini gave him recognition as an actor.
-Vikas made his film debut with the film Nandhi Starring Sudeep where he plays Sudeep's friend.
-He assisted director Duniya Soori for Jackie (2010) where he also played the role of an antagonist "Parangi Seena" in the movie.
-He assisted the filmmaker Yogaraj Bhat and co-wrote the film Drama where he was credited for writing the screenplay as "ravikiran".
-He directed Jayammana Maga starring Duniya Vijay which went on to become a blockbuster.
+Vikas made his film debut with the film Nandhi starring Sudeep where he plays Sudeep's friend.
+He also an acted in television soaps such as Kadambari and Gupta Gamini.
+He worked as an assistant director in television serials, fell in love with the editing, and became an editor starting with the serial Sadhane, which was directed by Duniya Soori.

+He assisted director Duniya Soori for Jackie (2010) where he also played the role of the antagonist in the movie.
+He assisted the filmmaker Yogaraj Bhat and co-wrote the film Drama where he was credited for writing the screenplay.
+He directed Jayammana Maga starring Duniya Vijay, which went on to become a blockbuster.
 The subject dealt with occult and black magic.
 The response from critics was equally good.
-The Times of India rated it a 3.5/5 and said Vikas has proved that he can be a part of the list of talented directors in Sandalwood.
+The Times of India rated it a 3.5/5 and said, "Vikas has proved that he can be a part of the list of talented directors in Sandalwood".
 He has played a character role in Kaddipudi.

-In 2020, he acted in the movie Kaanadante Maayavadanu.
+In 2020, he acted in the fantasy film Kaanadante Maayavadanu.
 He has penned the story along with the debutante director Raj Pathipati.
-It is a fantasy film.